ECronin1973/WSAA-Project/README.md

 6. **Population Impact**: Despite the growing population, the fatalities per capita and per 100,000 population show that the rate of fatalities is not directly proportional to population growth.

-7. **Lowest Fatality Rate**: The year 2021 has the lowest fatalities per 100,000 population (2.60), indicating a relatively safer year compared to others.
+7. **Lowest Fatality Data Rate**: The year 2021 has the lowest fatalities per 100,000 population (2.60), indicating a relatively safer year compared to others.

-8. **Highest Fatality Rate**: The year 2023 has the highest fatalities per 100,000 population (3.41), suggesting a significant increase in fatalities relative to the population.
+8. **Highest Fatality Data Rate**: The year 2023 has the highest fatalities per 100,000 population (3.41), suggesting a significant increase in fatalities relative to the population.

-9. **Fatalities vs. Population**: While the population grows steadily, the number of fatalities does not follow a consistent trend, indicating other factors influencing fatalities.
+9. **Fatalities vs. Population**: While Ireland’s population increases yearly, fatalities fluctuate instead of rising proportionally, indicating that factors beyond population growth—such as traffic laws, enforcement, and infrastructure—may influence fatality rates.

-10. **Data Normalization**: The inclusion of "Fatalities per Capita" and "Fatalities per 100,000" provides a normalized perspective, making it easier to compare the impact of fatalities across years with varying population sizes.
+10. **Normalized Comparison**: Fatalities per 100,000 population provide a normalized comparison across different years and countries, simplifying trend analysis.
+It could be stated that 'Ireland’s lower-than-average fatality rate suggests effective road safety policies, though the increase in 2023 indicates potential areas for improvement'.

 ## Road Fatalities in Ireland vs. European Average (Per 100,000 Population)

-This section compares Ireland’s road fatalities per 100,000 population over the past four years against the European average.
+This analysis compares Ireland’s road fatalities per 100,000 population to the European Commission’s published road safety statistics, evaluating both EU averages and localized trends.

 ### **Ireland vs. European Road Fatalities (Per 100,000 Population)**
 | Year  | Ireland | European Average |